ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 ## Other places to visit in the surroundings

 ### Manufactura de Brânză
-In Cund you can visit the [Manufactura de Brânză](http://manufacturadebranza.ro/){:target="_blank"} where the milk obtained from the cows is processed and where you can buy various types of matured cheese.
+In Cund you can visit the [Manufactura de Brânză](http://manufacturadebranza.ro/){:target="_blank" rel="nofollow"} where the milk obtained from the cows is processed and where you can buy various types of matured cheese.
 On request, cheese tastings can be organized or even visits to the workshop to see how the cheese is produced.

 ### Biertan
 Biertan is a Saxon village, located 23 kilometers from Cund and was documented in the 13th century, being one of the first German Saxon settlements in Transylvania.
 By far the largest and most imposing fortified church that we have seen is the one in Biertan and I must say that it was difficult to select just one photo with it.